hardwario/website/content/events/2021-03-25-webinar-industry.en.md

 <strong>When:</strong> March 25, 2 pm CET<br/>
 <strong>Price:</strong> Free</p>

-<p>During our next popular IoT webinar, you will get acquainted with the microclimate monitoring project at the ZOO Liberec.
+<p>During our next popular IoT webinar, you will get acquainted with the microclimate monitoring project at the Zoo Liberec.
 We will show you what information and where we monitor it, why we monitor it, what the world view gives us, and last but not least, we will show you how easily you can connect HARDWARIO IoT devices with Microsoft technologies.</p>

 <h3 class="font-weight-black font-22 font-md-28 pb-10 font-md-lnh32">During the webinar you will learn:</h3>